VISHAL-038/hbwebsite/README.md

 2. Start your local server (e.g., XAMPP, WAMP).
 3. Import the database:
-   Open phpMyAdmin and create a new database called hotel.
+   Open phpMyAdmin and create a new database called hbwebsite. and make tables used in this project
-   Import the hotel.sql file located in the database directory of the project.
 4. Set up environment variables:Create a .env file in the root directory and add the following:

    DB_HOST=localhost